hamudib12/SPL_assignment1/README.md

 ## Recommendations

 1. Implement the Rule of Five as needed.
-2. Re-download and re-test your submission on the department's computers after submission.
-3. Avoid modifying the signature of provided functions.
-4. Ensure your program compiles and runs without errors on the lab UNIX machine.
+2. Ensure your program compiles and runs without errors.

 Good luck! 🏋️‍♂️